 You can also use the RSS (Really Simple Syndication) feeds of this website to automatically receive the news in your web browser, mail client, or any other RSS-compatible software.

 Two feeds are available: one can be used to receive the news in English, while the other can be used to receive them in French.
 They're updated each time a news is being published on the website.
 You can choose to receive one of these feeds, or you can also subscribe to both.

-Usually, to add RSS feeds to your favorite software, you must search for the RSS feeds icon (see aside), click on it, and select the feed you want to use.
+With most software, you can add RSS feeds using the RSS icon, clicking on it, and selecting the feed you want to use.
 Some examples: